-CUSIP is a registered trademark of the American Bankers Association.
-The CUSIP numbers herein are provided by CUSIP Global Services, which is managed on behalf of the American Bankers Association by S&P Global Market Intelligence.
-Copyright 2021, CGS.
+CUSIP® is a registered trademark of the American Bankers Association.
+CUSIP Global Services is managed on behalf of the American Bankers Association by FactSet Research Systems Inc. Copyright(c) 2022 CUSIP Global Services.
 All rights reserved.
 CUSIP numbers are provided for convenience of reference only, and are subject to change.
 The County takes no responsibility for the accuracy of such CUSIP numbers.